West Virginia Pesticide Exposure Attorneys

 Calwell Luce diTrapano PLLC works closely with a number of nationally and internationally recognized experts of pesticide exposure.
 We also consult renowned medical specialists with knowledge of the causal links between insecticide exposure and diseases.
 These experts help us find the answers to the nagging questions about why a healthy and happy child suddenly would fall ill.

-Consult our Charleston lawyers about the links between your illness and pesticide exposure
+Consult our Charleston pesticide exposure lawyers about the links between your illness and the source

 For more information about pesticide exposure lawsuits, call Calwell Luce diTrapano PLLC at 304-400-6558 or contact our law firm online to schedule an appointment.